CONCEPT ANALYSIS

 Adversarial Curation

-Adversarial curation is the only tier that treats the Content Flood as hostile rather than excessive.
+Adversarial curation is the only tier that treats the as hostile rather than excessive.
 The institutional tier assumes the flood contains good content that needs finding.
 The community tier assumes neighbors can be trusted.
 The adversarial tier assumes everything is trying to change how you think, and its track record of being right about this is uncomfortably high.

 The Ratio